KarunaduVoices/Voices-Of-Karunadu/README.md

 5. Verify Installation:
    - After installation, you can verify that 7-Zip is installed by right-clicking on a file or folder.
 You should see 7-Zip options in the context menu.

+##  Installation of a Huggingface model
+1. Go to the Extracted folder of the RVC model
+2. Search for the `go-web`(bat extension)
+3. Double-click on the `go-web` file  and run it.
+4. Wait until the system cmd links to GPU
+5. Gradio interface will be poped from your default browser

 ##  How to Train the Model?
 To train the models follow the steps in the Google Colab and click the link below.